Deep-COVID: Predicting COVID-19 From Chest X-Ray Images Using Deep Transfer Learning: The Proposed Framework

 All employed models are trained with a cross-entropy loss function, which tries to minimize the distance between the predicted probability scores, and the ground truth probabilities (derived from labels), and is defined as:

 where $p_i$ and $q_i$ denote the ground-truth, and predicted probabilities for each image, respectively.
 We can then minimize this loss function using stochastic gradient descent algorithm (and its variations).
-We also tried to add regularization to the loss function, but the resulting model was not better than the case without regularization.
+We attempted to add regularization to the loss function, but the resulting model was not exhibiting a better performance.